Winsor-CAM: Human-Tunable Visual Explanations from Deep Networks via Layer-Wise Winsorization: Experiments

-For qualitative results, we manually select representative values of $p$ (where $p \in \{0, 100\}$) and examine the resulting heatmaps for alignment with semantically meaningful regions in the input image.
-In particular, we assess how effectively each method localizes class-discriminative features and suppresses background noise.
-First, we show how interpolation affects the visual appearance of saliency maps comparing how different layers of the same model look and analyzing how different sized feature maps look when upsampled to the same resolution.
-Finally, we show how Winsor-CAM can be used to visualize both high-level and low-level features in a way that is interpretable to a human.
+We manually select representative $p \in \{0, 100\}$ values and examine heatmap alignment with semantically meaningful regions, assessing localization of class-discriminative features and suppression of background noise.
+First, we analyze interpolation's effect on saliency map appearance across different layers and resolutions.
+Second, we demonstrate how Winsor-CAM visualizes both high- and low-level features interpretably.